Horticulture

 The Tim Brown Trophy

-Will be presented to the Best Exhibit in Allotment/Amateur Gardener Box
+Will be presented to the Best Exhibit in Allotment/Amateur Gardener Classes

 Class 1 The Most Unusual Shaped Vegetable